laravel/react-starter-kit/README.md

 ## Front-end App Structure

 The majority of the front-end code is located in the `resources/js` folder.
-In a React application, the most-common file/folder structure is to use **Kebab-Case**.
-Below is an example of how the `resources/js` folder is structured:
+In a React app, the most-common file/folder structure is to use **kebab-case**.
+Below is an example of how this folder is structured:

 **Folders**
 ```